-B. The licensee has obtained a license by misrepresenting or failing to disclose fully all relevant facts:
+B. The licensee has obtained a license by misrepresenting or failing to disclose fully all relevant or a temporary or permanent modification of the terms of the license;

 C. The licensed discharge or activity poses a threat to human health or the environment;